npxtune/playground/README.md

-# Testing playground to learn rust
+# Testing playground to learn C
 random things will be added and removed